Kamunist Kranti on working class self-organisation.

 Unified militant struggles, whether in the form of demonstrations, mass meetings or strikes, are akin to military operations with their generals, captains, sergeants and, of course, foot soldiers.
 Organisations linked to the management or organisations that are proto-states are alone capable of running such operations.

-A Preliminary Sum-up In general, when wage-workers resistances, refusals and steps of change are discussed, the imagery that crop up is that of mass demonstrations, mass meetings, strikes, pitched battles, insurrections.
+In general, when wage-workers resistances, refusals and steps of change are discussed, the imagery that crop up is that of mass demonstrations, mass meetings, strikes, pitched battles, insurrections.
 The corollaries to these are the non-mundane qualities of heroism, sacrifice, bravery, martyrdom, courage, wisdom, articulation, discipline and unity.
 By these very definitions, the self-activities of most wage-workers are excluded.
 This imagery inherently posits a spectacular arena for lead-ry to deprive the wage-workers of their voices.

 More painful still is that big, mass, spectacular movements make easy targets of wage-workers for managerial apparatuses to control, manage and, if necessary, crush.